Aarogyaa Bharat

 • First aid box

-• Ask for a discharge checklist from the hospital staff.
+• Ask the hospital for a written discharge checklist

 Conclusion

-A patient’s recovery at home depends on preparation, planning, and the right support.
-By arranging oxygen support, hospital beds, mobility aids, and safety tools, you create a safe healing environment.
+A patient’s recovery at home depends not just on medicines, but on planning, preparation, and the right equipment.
+Oxygen support, hospital beds, mobility aids, monitoring devices, and safety tools together create a healing environment that supports both patients and caregivers.

 Our Blogs